exercism/yamlscript/docs/TESTS.md

-As a bonus, running `make test` will also make sure that the correct version of the `ys` YAMLScript interpreter (the one required by the current exercise) is installed in the correct place.
+As a bonus, running `make test` will also make sure that the correct version of the `ys` YAMLScript interpreter (the one required by the current exercise) is installed in the correct place (in `/path/to/exercism/yamlscript/.local/`).
-Something like `/path/to/exercism/yamlscript/.yamlscript/v0.1.##/ys`
 That means you don't have to even install `ys` beforehand to get started!